Mesh

 Built-in Traits

-Mesh provides several built-in traits:
+Mesh provides these compiler-known traits:

 Deriving